Harry Smith (footballer, born 1885)

 Harry Smith (born 1885) was a footballer who played in the Football League for Stoke and Walsall.

 Career

 Smith was born in Cannock and played for Walsall before joining Stoke in 1907.
-He played in his one and only Football League match on 14 March 1908 at home to West Bromwich Albion in a 1–1 draw.
-He didn't play for the club again and re-joined Walsall.
+He played in his one and only Football League match on 14 March 1908, at home to West Bromwich Albion, in a 1–1 draw.
+He did not play for the club again and re-joined Walsall.